kepano/obsidian-hider/README.md

 This plugin enable you to hide certain parts of the Obsidian UI.
 Note that your CSS theme may override Hider.

+- Hide app ribbon (can be bound to a hotkey)
+- Hide status bar (can be bound to a hotkey)
 - Hide title bar
-- Hide app ribbon
-- Hide status bar
 - Hide scrollbars
 - Hide tooltips